PrashantPatil10178/DCS/README.md

 # 5. Install dependencies
 pnpm install

-# 6. (Optional) Point the chat UI at the hosted agent
-export VITE_AGENT_ENDPOINT="https://agent.prashantpatil.dev/agents/DCS%20Code%20Assistant/chat"

-# 7. Keep Termux awake while developing (optional)
+# 6. Keep Termux awake while building (optional)
 termux-wake-lock

-# 8. Start the dev server, binding to all interfaces
+# 7. Build the production bundle
-pnpm run dev --host 0.0.0.0 --port 4173
+pnpm run build

+# 8. Serve the static dist/ folder on port 80 (requires root on most devices)
+pnpm dlx serve dist --listen tcp://0.0.0.0:80
+# or install globally once: pnpm add -g serve
+# then run: serve dist --listen tcp://0.0.0.0:80

 # 9. Open the app in a mobile browser
-# Visit http://127.0.0.1:4173 or use your device IP if testing from another device
+# Visit http://127.0.0.1/ or use your device IP if testing from another device
 ```

-The Vite dev server stays active until you stop it with `Ctrl+C`.
+The static server stays active until you stop it with `Ctrl+C`.
 Run `termux-wake-unlock` when you're done to release the wake lock.

 ## Production Preview on Termux